Reception 2022 - 2023

 Oak Class

-The class teachers in Oak Class are Mrs Smith and Miss Vaughan who are supported by Mrs Lewis.
+The class teacher in Oak Class is Miss Vaughan and she is supported by Mrs Norton and Miss Moczulski.

 Elm Class